RESPOND & REBUILD TOWARD A MORE EQUITABLE FUTURE

 Our projects are designed to:

-- Build lasting partnerships and change power structures between health care and community-based organizations to enable community members to make decisions about the living conditions that impact their health.
+- Build lasting partnerships and change power structures between health care, public health, community-based organizations and community members to enable community members to make decisions about the living conditions that impact their health.

-- Design and implement shared, crisis-resilient community resource data networks to offer a complete, real-time picture of essential resource availability and access.
+- Design and implement shared, crisis-resilient community resource governance and data networks to offer a complete, real-time picture of essential resource availability and access.

-- Fill knowledge gaps with promising practices from our innovations and others to speed adoption of health equity and influence long-standing policy changes.
+- Fill knowledge gaps with promising practices from our innovations and others to spread adoption of racial health equity and influence long-standing policy changes.

 For almost 25 years, we’ve partnered with healthcare systems and communities to improve the living conditions that drive health.
 Now, we are helping communities meet urgent resource demands, while also redesigning and rebuilding the systems necessary for a more equitable future.
 We’re thrilled to have launched and/or expanded partnerships with a range of community-based services and government organizations as well as national systems change organizations.